jonghkim/financial-time-series-prediction-v2/Module1/README.md

 # Module1.
 Deep Learning Revisiting
 ## Goal
 - Understand the problems with financial time series predictions and advantages/disadvantages of machine learning
-- Learn how to implement FNN, CNN, RNN models using Tensorflow Keras API on Google Colab
+- Learn how to implement FNN, CNN model using Tensorflow Keras API on Google Colab
 - Learn how to use [Google Colaboratory](https://colab.research.google.com/)

 ## Modules